Dewey in Yavapai County, Arizona — The American Mountains (Southwest)

 Life on the ranch instilled in Sharlot a love of Arizona's pioneer ways.
 She wrote about early Arizonans and collected documents and artifacts.
 In 1927, after the deaths of her parents, she sold the ranch and moved her collections into the 1864 log "Governor's Mansion" in Prescott, which she opened as the museum that now bears her name.

 Location.
 34° 34.121′ N, 112° 16.164′ W. Marker is in Dewey, Arizona, in Yavapai County.
 Marker can be reached from Windmill Drive near State Route 69.
-Touch for map.
 Marker is at entrance to Orchard Ranch Senior RV Resort.
 When traveling west on AZ Highway 69 just past milepost 284 turn right on Windmill Drive.
 Marker is on your right.
-Marker is at or near this postal address: 11250 East State Route 69, Dewey AZ 86327, United States of America.
+Touch for map.
+Touch for directions.

 Regarding Historic Site of Orchard Ranch.
 Sharlot Hall was born on October 27, 1870, in Prosser Creek in Kansas Territory.
 In 1881 the family moved to Arizona.
 While traveling, Sharlot fell from a horse and injured her spine, which would plague her the rest of her life.
 She began writing to keep her mind off the pain.
 She began exploring Arizona when not doing chores on her father’s ranch.
 In 1886, she went to school in nearby Prescott during the week, returning to the ranch on weekends.
 This ended the following year, when she had to quit to help on the ranch.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 14, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 960 times since then and 39 times this year.
+This page was last revised on November 2, 2019.
+It was originally submitted on July 14, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,012 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on July 14, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.